-- Outdoors: When girls embark on outdoor adventures, they learn to confidently meet challenges while developing a lifelong appreciation of nature. - Science, technology, engineering, and math (STEM):Whether they're building a robot, developing a video game, or studying the stars, girls become better problem-solvers and critical thinkers through STEM activities. - Life skills: Girls discover they have what it takes to become outspoken community advocates, make smart decisions about their finances, and form strong, healthy relationships.
-As you help girls plan their activities, give them opportunities to explore and up their game in each of the pillar areas. - Entrepreneurship: By participating in the Girl Scout Cookie Program or fall product program, girls learn the essentials of running their own business and how to think like entrepreneurs.
+- Outdoors: When girls embark on outdoor adventures, they learn to confidently meet challenges while developing a lifelong appreciation of nature. - Science, technology, engineering, and math (STEM): Whether they're building a robot, developing a video game, or studying the stars, girls become better problem-solvers and critical thinkers through STEM activities and learn how they can use STEM to help others. - Life skills: Girls discover they have what it takes to become outspoken community advocates, make smart decisions about their finances, and form strong, healthy relationships-skills that inspire them to accept challenges and overcome obstacles, now and always. - Entrepreneurship: By participating in the Girl Scout Cookie Program or fall product program or by earning one of the new entrepreneurship badges, girls spark their curiosity, confidence, and innovation as they learn the essentials of running their own business and how to think like entrepreneurs.

-The Volunteer Toolkit (VTK) can provide inspiring ideas so you can engage your troop in an exciting mix of activities all year long.
-For example, if you want to take your girls outside when doing a badge activity, look for the evergreen icon, which tells you that activity can be taken outdoors.
-Once two approved leaders are active for a troop, access to the Volunteer Toolkit will be available for that troop.
-You can use the Volunteer Toolkit to help plan your troop's year of meetings.
-It can be accessed on the council website.
-Visit www.gsgcf.org and click on "MY GS", or use this link: GSGCF Volunteer ToolKit.
+The Volunteer Toolkit can provide inspiring ideas for engaging your troop in an exciting mix of activities all year long.
+For example, if you want to take your girls outside when doing a badge activity, look for the evergreen icon, which tells you that activity can be taken outdoors, or the globe icon, which lets you know you can bring a global perspective to the activity.